cncf/velocity/README.md

-# velocity
+﻿# velocity
 Track development velocity

-Files in `BigQuery/*.sql` are Google BigQuery SQLs that generated data in `data/` directory
+'*.sql' files in `BigQuery` folder are Google BigQuery queries that produce csv data files to be put in the in `data/` directory for processing

-`analysis.rb` is a tool that process input file (which is an output from BigQuery) and generates final data for Bubble/Motion Google Sheet Chart.
+`analysis.rb` is a tool that processes input files (csv files from BigQuery results) and generates final data for Bubble/Motion Google Sheet Chart.
-It uses:
+This tool also uses:
-- hints file with additional repo name -> project mapping.
-(N repos --> 1 Project), so project name will be in many lines
+- a "hints" file with additional mapping: repo name -> project.
+(N repos --> 1 Project), so a given project name may be listed be in many lines
-- urls file which defines URLs for defined projects (separate file because in hints file we would have to duplicate data for each project ) (1 Project --> 1 URL)
+- a "urls" file which defines URLs for the listed projects (a separate file is used because otherwise, in hints file we would have to duplicate data for each project ) (1 Project --> 1 URL)
-- default map file which defines non standard names for projects generated automatically via groupping by org (like aspnet --> ASP.net) or to group multiple orgs and/or repos into single project.
-It is a last step of project name mapping
+- a "default" map file which defines non standard names for projects generated automatically via grouping by org (like aspnet --> ASP.net) or to group multiple orgs and/or repos into a single project.
+It is the last step of project name mapping
+This tool outputs a data file into the 'projects/' directory

 # Example use:
 `ruby analysis.rb data/data_yyyymm.csv projects/projects_yyyymm.csv map/hints.csv map/urls.csv map/defmaps.csv skip.csv ranges.csv`

-To follow most up-to-date process for Top 30 open source projects, please go to section "Most Up to date process".
+The Top 30 open source projects process is described in the "Most Up to date process" section.

-To follow most up-to-date process for CNCF projects, please go to section "CNCF Projects".
+The CNCF projects process, is described in the "CNCF Projects" section.

 # File formats
-`input.csv` data/data_yyyymm.csv from BigQuery, like this:
+`input.csv` data/data_yyyymm.csv from BigQuery, like the following:
 ```
 org,repo,activity,comments,prs,commits,issues,authors
 kubernetes,kubernetes/kubernetes,11243,9878,720,70,575,40